snabbdom/snabbdom/README.md

     The node before which the new node is to be inserted is not a child of this node.
 ```

-The reason for this error is reusing of vnodes between patches (see code example), snabbdom stores actual dom nodes inside the virtual dom nodes passed to it as performance improvement, so reusing nodes between patches is not supported.
+The reason for this error is the reusing of vnodes between patches (see code example), snabbdom stores actual dom nodes inside the virtual dom nodes passed to it as performance improvement, so reusing nodes between patches is not supported.

 ```mjs
 const sharedNode = h("div", {}, "Selected");